Tom Pate - La Tempête - The Tempest

 The Community Dances Manual published the version above as "Tom Pate" and another version from Wiltshire under the name "The Tempest".
 That version changes A1 to All Circle Left/Right, switches A2 and B1 around, has the end couples balancing (twice in the 1952 CDM) before they swing, and adds clapping before the final Pass Through.

 The American dance "The Tempest" is also for sets of four couples down the hall, however it is a completely different dance, in a different formation, with the #1s still in a Line of Four, but the #2s on each side as in a square.
-There is lots more information about the American version, going back to 1858, in "Cracking Chestnuts" and here; you can see it being danced here.
+There is lots more information about this American version, going back to 1858, in "Cracking Chestnuts" and here; you can see it being danced here.

 Original page from English Dance & Song, October November 1954